wyankai/IntegratedProject/README.md

   - The project uses the Covid'19 API to diplay information about Covid'19 cases in Singapore.

 - Node.JS
-  - The project uses Node.JS server for the chat function of the website
+  - The project uses Node.JS server for the chat function of the website.
+Information is taken from the package and a server is created for the chatt.

+-localStorage
+ - localStorage is used to save the user's information.

 ## Testing